JieyuWu/ToyotaMod/Honda-Acura.md

 Hondas suffer from low torque, so they can only make gradual turns on a highway.

 ### Minimum Speeds
-Depending on the model, openpilot will stop steering under 3mph, or 12mph.
-During this the driver must resume steering control.
+Depending on the vehicle model, openpilot cannot steer the car at speeds below 3mph or 12mph.
+When traveling below the minimum steering speed, the driver must take control of the steering wheel.

 ## Longitudinal Control